St. Leon (novel): Plot

-He hears a loud shout and is startled, and concludes that he is near the outside.
-But a large amount of smoke convinces him to wait before he attempts to leave and he returns to the dungeons risking suffocation.
+A loud shout startles him, and Reginald concludes that he is near the outside.
+But a large amount of smoke convinces him to wait before he attempts to leave, so he returns to the dungeons, risking suffocation.
 He hides in a different cell from the one to which he was confined in case Bethlem returns.
 Eventually, Reginald leaves the castle in ruins and approaches some soldiers.
 He immediately recognizes his son Charles, who has changed his surname to de Damville.
 Charles is now thirty-two.
 Ruminating over what has happened, Reginald cannot account for Bethlem's hostile actions or his remorse and he forgives him.
 Charles does not recognize his father, who appears to be twenty-two, even though the other soldiers notice their similarity.

 Intending not to disgrace his son, Reginald adopts the name Henry d'Aubigny.
 Charles and Reginald quickly become friends, and Charles reveals his history.
 He is fighting the Turks, and prefers not to fight in the wars between Protestants and Catholics.
 He is also in search of Chatillon because of his known friendship with Bethlem Gabor.
 Reginald does not reveal that he is Chatillon.
 Charles recounts that he fought with General Castaldo in the battle of Muhlberg in 1547, whom he served for seven years.
 He recalls the siege of Erlau (Eger, Hungary) and notes the bravery of the women of the city, and the siege of Ziget (Sisak in Croatia).
 Ziget was governed by Horvati, a Christian, and was besieged by the Turkish Pasha of Buda.

 The Pasha lost the siege and died of grief and mortification.
-While Charles sympathizes a great deal with his son and is proud of his achievements, he regards his role as a Christian warrior as religious fanaticism.
+While Reginald sympathizes a great deal with his son and is proud of his achievements, he regards his role as a Christian warrior as religious fanaticism.
 Charles has fallen in love with Pandora, the niece of the palatine of Hungary, Nadasti, whom he first met when she was fourteen.
 Pandora's father died in the siege of Ziget, leaving her a poor orphan and Nadasti prefers Charles to marry one of his own daughters.
 Charles realizes that he cannot support a wife on his pay, and he needs the uncle's consent.
 Reginald sees Pandora and is struck by her beauty, good sense and naturalness.
 He is determined to use his wealth to enable them to marry, but needs to find a way to make it seem appropriate.
 Reginald discovers that Pandora's mother had been a Venetian, and that her mother's uncle sailed with the Spanish explorer Francisco Pizarro to conquer Peru.
 Her uncle having died during the mission, he did not receive a portion of the treasure.
 Pandora being his sole surviving relative would have inherited this treasure.